-1. Calms and controls anxious thoughts
+1. GABA calms and controls anxious thoughts

 People deficient in GABA find it difficult to control their anxiety.
 They often dwell on everyday worries and feel stressed as a result.
 Fixing the deficiency can help to bring relief from this.

-2. Helps you get to sleep
+2. GABA helps you get to sleep

 GABA quiets the excitatory neurotransmitters that keep you up nights.
 Most healthy people with insomnia have reduced levels of GABA, so taking GABA supplements or eating foods that promote GABA production can help improve your quality of sleep.

-3. Helps with weight loss
+3. GABA helps with weight loss